Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ![](docs/sequence.png)
 _Subscriptions are created in the background, after a customer has finished the checkout_

+## Canceling subscriptions

+You can cancel a subscription by canceling the corresponding order line of an order.
+The subscription will be canceled before the next billing cycle using Stripe's `cancel_at_period_end` parameter.

 # Advanced features

 Features you can use, but don't have to!